ComputerSocietyVITC/paradox-leaderboard-bot/README.md

 **Environment variables**

 TOKEN=the_discord_bot_token

-WRITING_CHANNEL_ID=the channel id we're writing it to LEADERBOARD_URI=the uri from which we are getting the leaderboard
+WRITING_CHANNEL_ID=the channel id we're writing it to

+LEADERBOARD_URI=the uri from which we are getting the leaderboard

+REFRESH_TIME=the time interval at which to hit the server (in milliseconds)

 **Running**